 RePlanet, the state’s largest independent recycling redemption operator, recently closed all sites in California, including two recycling centers near Nob Hill and Costco in Mountain View.
 What does this mean for residents?
 First, this closure does NOT affect residential curbside recycling.
 Continue to put your containers in your recycling cart for collection.
 Second, it only affects the Buy-Back Center at the Mountain View Recycling Center due to fewer centers being open for redemption of deposits on certain beverage bottles and cans.

 For the next several months, there will be longer lines at the Buy-Back portion of the Mountain View Recycling Center.
 (Residents do not have to stand in line if dropping off extra cardboard and other recyclables.)
 To speed up lines, the center will pay by weight instead of individual count, and may issue checks for redemptions of $50 or more.
 Redemption lines will close 15 minutes before closing time to allow staff to serve waiting customers in line.
 Masks and social distancing are still required at the MVRC Buy-Back center.
 Again, residents may drop-off other recyclables at the center without having to stand in line.

-Another option for Mountain View residents is to redeem small amounts of bottles and cans at Trader Joe's or the Safeway at San Antonio and El Camino.
-You may also redeem containers at the SMaRT Station located at 301 Carl Road in Sunnyvale, open daily Monday through Sunday from 8 a.m. to 5 p.m.
+You may also redeem containers at the SMaRT Station located at 301 Carl Road in Sunnyvale, open daily Monday through Sunday from 8 a.m.-5 p.m.

 |Drop-Off||Monday through Friday 8 a.m.-4 p.m.